Do any of these classic parenting tips sound familiar?

 Show love and respect in your daily life.
 Not only to your children but also to your spouse and friends, as this will set a good example for your little ones.
 This will also help prevent your child from seeing you as an authority figure and nothing more.

 For example, if you are disciplining your child, do not do it in front of their friends.
 This would be embarrassing for them.
-Taking them aside privately or talking to your child after their friends have gone home to show that you respect their privacy.
+Taking them aside privately or talking to your child after their friends have gone home shows that you respect their privacy.

 2. Don’t Be Afraid to Discipline